Warnock makes history with Senate win as Dems near majority

 “We’ve got some work to do here.
 This is a game of inches.
 We’re going to win this election,” insisted Loeffler, a 50-year-old former businesswoman who was appointed to the Senate less than a year ago by the state’s governor.

-Loeffler, who remains a Georgia senator until the results of Tuesday’s election are finalized, said she would return to Washington on Wednesday morning to join a small group of senators planning to challenge Congress’ vote to certify Biden’s victory.
+Loeffler, who remains a Georgia senator until the results of Tuesday’s election are finalized, returned to Washington on Wednesday morning to join a small group of senators planning to challenge Congress’ vote to certify Biden’s victory.

-“We are going to keep fighting for you,” Loeffler said, “This is about protecting the American dream.”

 Georgia’s other runoff election pitted Perdue, a 71-year-old former business executive who held his Senate seat until his term expired on Sunday, against Ossoff, a former congressional aide and journalist.
 At just 33 years old, Ossoff would be the Senate’s youngest member.

+“This campaign has been about health and jobs and justice for the people of this state — for all the people of this state,” Ossoff said in a speech broadcast on social media Wednesday morning.
+“Whether you were for me, or against me, I’ll be for you in the U.S. Senate.
+I will serve all the people of the state.”

 Trump’s false claims of voter fraud cast a dark shadow over the runoff elections, which were held only because no candidate hit the 50% threshold in the general election.
-He attacked the state’s election chief on the eve of the election and raised the prospect that some votes might not be counted even as votes were being cast Tuesday afternoon.
+He raised the prospect of voter fraud as votes were being cast and likened the Republicans who run Georgia's election system to “chickens with their heads cut off” during a Wednesday rally in Washington.

+Gabriel Sterling, a top official with the Georgia secretary of state’s office and a Republican, said there was “no evidence of any irregularities."

+"The biggest thing we’ve seen is from the president’s fertile mind of finding fraud where none exists," he said.

 Both contests tested whether the political coalition that fueled Biden’s November victory was an anti-Trump anomaly or part of a new electoral landscape.
 To win in Tuesday's elections — and in the future — Democrats needed strong African American support.